 Pyridoxine or vitamin B6 has multiple functions in our body from the moment we are conceived.

-Other vitamin B6 functions include supporting our metabolism, helping us produce hemoglobin (the protein in our red blood cells that delivers oxygen to our body tissues) and supporting our immune function even helping us prevent certain cancers, including colon cancer.
+Other vitamin B6 functions include supporting our metabolism, helping us produce hemoglobin (the protein in our red blood cells that delivers oxygen to our body tissues) and supporting our immune function.

 Getting adequate intake levels is easy because vitamin B6 is present in many plant-based foods, including nuts, legumes, seeds, leafy greens, vegetables, and bananas!
 A favorite food among infants.

-Scroll down to use our personalized vitamin B6 intake calculator, to see some of its top plant-based sources, and to learn some interesting facts.
+Scroll down to use our personalized vitamin B6 intake calculator, to see some of its top plant-based sources, to learn more about cysteine and homocysteine, and to discover other interesting facts.

 Top Whole-Food, Plant-Based Sources